Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: T-duality with scalar fluxes

+We can then distill all these conditions into the following definition. \begin{definition} The \uline{space of general embedding tensors} $\bar R_n$ is the set of exponentiated embedding tensors with image in $\sfSO^+(n,n;\IZ)$ satisfying the quadratic closure constraint~\eqref{eq:closure_constraint} as well as the linear representation constraint~\eqref{eq:representation_constraint}.
+The \uline{space of integral embedding tensors} $R_n\subset \bar R_n$ is given by those elements that also satisfy the further integrality condition~\eqref{eq:integrality_constraint}. \end{definition}

-Finally, we will restrict ourselves in this paper to the case of ungauged (super)gravity theories, i.e.~T-background configurations in which the 1-form potentials are purely abelian.
-This implies that the image of the embedding tensor $\Theta$ is an abelian Lie algebra.
+Note that we merely used the framework of gauged supergravity to identify an interesting space of scalar fluxes.
+Compatibility with the $B$-field~\eqref{eq:integrality_constraint} renders the additional gauge symmetry contribution to $\scTD_n$ discrete, and therefore there are no additional gauge potentials.
+In particular, the image of the embedding tensor $\Theta$ is an abelian Lie algebra.
 Hence, in the following, $\Theta$ and $\bar\Theta$ will always be Lie algebra and Lie group homomorphisms, respectively, with domains the abelian Lie algebra $\IR^{2n}$ and Lie group $\IR^{2n}$, respectively.